 Is it the lack of production?
 Or the lack of focus?
 Is it the off-field headaches?
 Or the bad knee?
 Don’t forget, in exchange for a pick, a team could get a player under contract for all 12 games beyond today’s.

-Britt was limited during the week because of a fractured rib suffered on a bad landing, but he's inactive for today's game against the Jets.
+Britt was limited during the week because of a fractured rib suffered on a bad landing, and he's inactive for today's game against the Jets.

 If Anquan Boldin is only worth a sixth-round pick, Britt, no matter how much younger, is worth about a ninth.